REFLECTIVE INSIGHT #006 - THE CHEMICAL OR THE CAGE: WEAVING OUR PEOPLE BACK INTO THE LIGHT

-I was sitting in a DAPAANZ workshop in late 2023, surrounded by addiction practitioners, listening to stories that defied the standard script.
-We’ve been told for a century that certain chemicals are like a "hook" that once it grabs you, it never lets go.
-But the data doesn't back that up.
-Why does one person use a substance recreationally and walk away, while another loses everything to it?
-Is it just bad luck in the genetic lottery, or is something deeper happening in the fabric of our community?
+A while ago, I was sitting in a workshop with people who work with addiction.
+I heard stories that did not fit the usual script we are given.
+We have been told for a hundred years that certain chemicals are like a hook that never lets go.
+But the data shows something else.
+Why does one person use a substance and walk away, while another loses everything to it?

-Look at your cousin, your neighbour, or that person on the street.
-They aren't "broken"; they are disconnected.
-In a quantum universe, you are the medicine.
-Your observation, your respect, and your refusal to write them off is the force that weaves the world back together.
+Look at your cousin or your neighbour.
+They are not broken, they are just disconnected.
+In our woven world, you are the medicine.
+Your respect and your refusal to write them off is what weaves the world back together.
+Wairua Tapu guides us to be weavers, not wardens.

 Previous